 I took the photo whilst lying on a very dusty floor as to eliminate any background clutter.
 I asked them to "imagine" that they were holding the plans and then added the real plans later using Photoshop.

 When photographing for clients, commercials or competitions, you really have to listen to what they want and try to produce the goods.
 Think about how the image will look and how the onlooker will see it.
 What story does it tell?
 Does it say what the client wants it to say?
 Is it unique in its approach?
 Does it stand out from the rest?

 I guess for me, I have narrowed my niche or style down to bright, bold, punchy and colourful images that really stand out.
-It bodes well for the commercial “scene” too.
-Other photographers like the calmer, pastel coloured and minimalist approach, purely black and white or heavily “digitized” images.
+It bodes well for the commercial "scene" too.
+Other photographers enjoy the calmer, pastel coloured and minimalist approach.
+Purely black and white or heavily "digitized" images.
 Everyone is different and you will find that, in time, you will develop your own style too.